austinhuang0131/joinmatrix/servers.md

   * Generally, inclusion is based on either my interpretation of information about the homeserver, or explicit consent from the homeserver operator(s).
   * Homeservers that grant accounts on approval must have such process accessible to the general public.
   * Homeservers may disable registrations temporarily, in which case the list will temporarily exclude them.
 * The homeserver name must be a second-level domain (so `example.com` is acceptable, but `matrix.example.com` is not).
+See [Synapse documentation](https://matrix-org.github.io/synapse/latest/delegate.html).
 * The homeserver does not operate through a free TLD, specifically those offered by Freenom (due to risks of takeover by fraudulent entities).
+* The domain that the homeserver is on must have at least one meaningful web page (including Element).
 * The homeserver is neither `matrix.org` nor operated by Element Matrix Services (previously known as Modular).
 * The homeserver does not have an ongoing Mjolnir server ban (`m.room.rule.server`) on:
   * `#matrix-org-coc-bl:matrix.org`: [matrix.org Code of Conduct](https://matrix.org/legal/code-of-conduct/) ban list.
 It is used on many popular public rooms.
   * `#matrix-org-hs-tos-bl:matrix.org`: [matrix.org Homeserver Terms of Service](https://matrix.org/legal/terms-and-conditions/) ban list.

 Some homeservers are excluded from this list on content grounds.
+Inclusion in other reputable ban lists may also be grounds for exclusion from this list.

 ## Legends